firesim/firesim/docs/Initial-OnPrem-Setup/Setting-up-your-On-Premise-Machine.rst

 This is needed by a variety of FireSim programs that mount disk images to copy in/out results of simulations.
 Most likely you will need to follow the instructions here to ensure ``guestmount`` doesn't error: https://askubuntu.com/questions/1046828/how-to-run-libguestfs-tools-tools-such-as-virt-make-fs-without-sudo.

+.. warning:: If using ``guestmount``, verify that the command is able to work properly.
+   Due to prior issues with ``guestmount`` internally, ensure that your FireSim repository (and all temporary directories) reside not on an NFS drive.

 Setting up the FireSim Repo
 ---------------------------